anthony0br/DocumentService/README.md

-# DocumentService - A powerful Roblox datastore library
+# DocumentService - A powerful, schematised Roblox datastore library

 DocumentService is a fully strictly typed Luau library for saving data with Roblox DataStores.